react-native-elements/react-native-elements/website/versioned_docs/version-1.0.0-beta4/listitem.md

 add a checkbox on the right side (object with the props of the React Native Elements `CheckBox` component)

-add a checkbox on the right side (object with the props of the React Native Elements `CheckBox` component)

-add a checkbox on the right side (object with the props of the React Native Elements `CheckBox` component)

 |                                      Type                                       | Default |
 | :-----------------------------------------------------------------------------: | :-----: |
 | {[...CheckBox props](/react-native-elements/docs/checkbox.html#checkbox-props)} |  none   |